Search &/or Print the WIOA Policy Manual

-- have individual income that meets or exceeds 125% of the ESS level for a single adult household in their county of residence;7
+- have individual income that meets or exceeds 125 percent of the ESS level for a single adult household in their county of residence;7

-- have household income that meets or exceeds 125% of the ESS level for their household composition in their county of residence;8
+- have household income that meets or exceeds 125 percent of the ESS level for their household composition in their county of residence;8

 For the Dislocated Worker Program, participants are considered economically self-sufficient if they meet all of the above criteria and one of the following:

-- have individual income that meets or exceeds 80 percent of the dislocation wage
+- have an individual income that meets or exceeds 80 percent of their dislocation wage;10

-- have individual income that meets or exceeds the 75th percentile of wages for all occupations in the county of residence.7
+- have an individual income that meets or exceeds the 75th percentile of wages for all occupations in their county of residence.11